Porky in the North Woods

 Porky in the North Woods is a Warner Brothers Looney Tunes short animated film directed by Frank Tashlin.
 The short was released on December 19, 1936, and stars Porky Pig.

+Plot

+Porky has to combat a rough French Canadian who causes havoc in the woods.
+The man's actions range from setting the forest on fire to trapping innocent forest animals.

 Home media

-Porky in the North Woods was released on the Looney Tunes Golden Collection: Volume 4.
+Porky in the North Woods was released on the Looney Tunes Golden Collection: Volume 4 and on Porky Pig 101.